brownplt/pretty-fast-pretty-printer/readme.md

 ### `horz`: Horizontal Concatenation

 `horz(doc1, doc2, ...)` horizontally concatenates documents.
 The second document
-is indentent to match the last line of the first document (and so forth for the third document, etc.).
+is indented to match the last line of the first document (and so forth for the third document, etc.).
 The horizontal concatention of two documents looks like
 this: